Skip to Content

 Spread the love

 Did you know plants have best friends and enemies?
 Your garden beds might as well be a catty high school cafeteria and you don’t want the potatoes sitting down at the tomato’s table.
-Ok maybe it’s not quite that bad (maybe I just have too many teenagers running around my house!).
-But plants do have “friends” and just like human friendships, plant friends help each other grow.
+Ok, maybe it’s not quite that bad (maybe I just have too many teenagers running around my house!).
+Plants do have “friends” and just like human friendships, plant friends help each other grow.
 This is called companion planting.

 There are plenty of ways plants can help each other out.
-Tall plants (like sunflowers) can help shade shorter shade loving plants (like lettuce).
+Tall plants (like sunflowers) can help shade short shade-loving plants (like lettuce).
 Sometimes a companion can deter pests that like to go after their friend.
-For instance, nematodes love to eat melons, but hate the smell of marigolds so by planting them together you can naturally deter nematodes.
+Nematodes love to eat melons but they hate the smell of marigolds.
+By planting them together you can naturally deter nematodes.

 Bean vines attract beneficial insects (like spiders) that like to prey on insects that will eat your corn.
 Onion’s strong smell can deter many kinds of pests.
-Some companions can also enhance the taste of plants they are sharing soil with.
-Basil will improve most plants, but works especially well with tomatoes.
+Sometimes companions can enhance the taste of plants they are sharing soil with.
+Basil will improve most plants but works especially well with tomatoes.
 Dill & cucumbers are another obvious pairing.

-Companion plants could also be plants that compliment rather than compete for resources.
-Beans help fix soil by adding in extra nitrogen – something that nitrogen loving tomatoes would appreciate.
-Calendula attracts a wide range of pollinators so makes a great friend for lots of plants that flower like squash and cucumbers.
+Companion plants can be plants that complement rather than compete for resources.
+Beans help fix soil by adding in extra nitrogen, something that nitrogen-loving tomatoes would appreciate.
+Calendula attracts a wide range of pollinators.
+This makes it a great friend for lots of plants that flower, like squash and cucumbers.

 tomatoes & calendula